Categories

 Indonesia

-• 70 percent of household drinking water sources are contaminated with fecal waste. (source)
+• 70% of household drinking water sources are contaminated by fecal waste. (source)

 • 140,000 children under the age of five die each year from diarrhea due to poor wastewater treatment. (source)